Skip to main content

 • March 27, 2018

-Onfi (clobazam) for Lennox-Gastaut Syndrome "A caregiver review.
+Clobazam for Lennox-Gastaut Syndrome "A caregiver review.
 Started our adult daughter on Onfi for LGS (Lennox-Gastaut syndrome).
-In my opinion, there is an interaction between ONFI and Psych medication.
-It appears that the interaction amplifies many of the Onfi side effects (physical and behavior).
-Since ONFI was the only new variable in her medication regime what we observed was more than mere coincidence.
-Please carefully read the FDA listed side effects of the medication.
-Onfi is the Neurology team’s new and favorite drug.
-They can’t or won’t acknowledge that the list side effects are from the result of Onfi.
+In my opinion, there is an interaction between Onfi and psych medication.
+It appears that the interaction amplifies many of the Onfi side effects (physical and behavioral).
+Since Onfi was the only new variable in her medication regimen, what we observed was more than mere coincidence.
+Please carefully read the FDA-listed side effects of the medication.
+Onfi is the neurology team’s new and favorite drug.
+They can’t or won’t acknowledge that the listed side effects are the result of Onfi.
 Neurology will go out of their way to blame everything else under the sun."

 5 / 10